 The Washington, D.C.
-Estate Planning Council is organized to help its members render the highest possible service to the public; to acquaint those in need of estate planning with the advantages it offers; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the relationship each participating group, namely, the lawyers, the certified public accountants, the financial planners, the life insurance professionals, the trust officers, the valuation specialists and the charitable giving professionals, bears to the others; and to promote acquaintance and cooperation among the participating groups; all to the end that the clients or customers of the members and the general public may better be served.
+Estate Planning Council is organized to help its members render the highest possible service to the public; to acquaint those in need of estate planning with the advantages it offers; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the relationship each participating group, namely, the lawyers, the certified public accountants, the financial planners, the life insurance professionals, the trust officers, the valuation specialists and the charitable giving professionals, bears to the others; and to promote acquaintance and cooperation among the participating groups; and to encourage students from diverse backgrounds to enter the field of estate planning; all to the end that the clients or customers of the members and the general public may better be served.

 The responsibility for carrying out the Council’s objectives and activities rests in a nine member Board of Directors consisting of four officers, four directors and one ex officio director who is the immediate past President.
 The officers and directors are elected by the membership and consist of representatives available from the disciplines that make up the membership of the Council and are assisted by the Membership, Arrangements, Programs and other committees listed on the Committees & Past Presidents page.